marco-oliva/argmobrich_analysis/README.md

 # Target-enriched long-read sequencing (TELSeq) contextualizes antibiotic resistance in microbiomes.

-This repository contains the scripts used to perform the analysis descrived in the *Bioinformatics Analysis* section.
+This repository contains the scripts used to perform the analysis described in the *Bioinformatics Analysis* section of the paper.

 ### Snakemake pipeline: [`telseq`](https://github.com/marco-oliva/telseq)